 I'm Adam M. Smith, computer scientist, design researcher, and software

 artist.
-Tens of people have read my
+Some people have read my

 played with my